nichamond143/elderly-activity-monitoring-system/README.md

 ## Troubleshooting

-- If you encounter issues with Firebase initialization, ensure the `ELDERLY_KEY` path and `DOC_ID` in the `.env` file are correct.
+- If you encounter issues with Firebase initialization, ensure the variable paths in the `.env` file are correct.
 - For video capture issues, confirm that your webcam is accessible and not being used by other applications.
-- Make sure you'll imported the required dependencies.
+- Make sure you'll imported the required dependencies from requirements.txt